department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-appeal/request-a-priority-review.md

 If you need to have your appeal moved to the front of the line due to serious illness, financial distress, or other reasons, find out how to request a priority review.
 </div>

-<h3>Is there a way to prioritize my appeal?</h3>
+<h3>Can my appeal get a priority review?</h3>
-Advanced on Docket appeals are prioritized so that they are always at the front of the line.
-You can apply to have your appeal Advanced on Docket for any of the below reasons.
+You can request to have your appeal Advanced on Docket, or moved to the front of the line, for any of the below reasons.
 <div class="feature">

 **One of these must be true.
 You:**